DK-Hostmaster/DKHM-RFC-Delete-Domain/README.md

 We have adopted the term RFC (_Request For Comments_), due to the recognition in the term and concept, so this document is a process supporting document, aiming to serve the purpose of obtaining a common understanding of the proposed implementation and to foster discussion on the details of the implementation.
 The final specification will be lifted into the [DK Hostmaster EPP Service Specification][DKHMEPPSPEC] implementation and this document will be closed for comments and the document no longer be updated.

+This document is not the authoritative source for business and policy rules and possible discrepancies between this an any authoritative sources are regarded as errors in this document.
+This document is aimed at the technical specification and possible implementation and is an interpretation of authoritative sources and can therefor be erroneous.

 <a id="license"></a>
 ### License